Agrii specialists in conversation on farm

 Tony Smith (Host):

-Peter, can you start by telling us more about the use of fertilizer on UK grassland?
+Peter, can you start by telling us more about the use of fertiliser on UK grassland?

 Peter Scott:

 Grass is the largest single crop area in the UK, covering about 6.5 million hectares of managed grass, excluding rough grazing.
-This accounts for around 30% of the total fertilizer market, which equates to approximately 1 million tonnes of fertilizer, costing grassland farmers around £500 million annually.
-I believe we need to rethink the narrative and start considering fertilizer as animal feed rather than just plant food.
+This accounts for around 30% of the total fertiliser market, which equates to approximately 1 million tonnes of fertiliser, costing grassland farmers around £500 million annually.
+I believe we need to rethink the narrative and start considering fertiliser as animal feed rather than just plant food.

 Analysing Inputs for Grassland